ALIEN-FIT/alien-fit-backend/docs/subscription-plan-tracking-flow.md

 - Subscription activation/renewal sets a four-week window (`nextProfileUpdateDue`).
 - User profile updates require an active subscription **and** an open update window; otherwise, a pending plan-update request is created automatically.
-- Training and diet plans are created by admins only and repeat the provided seven-day template across four weeks (28 days total).
+- Training and diet plans are created by admins only, repeat the provided seven-day template across four weeks (28 days total), and training blocks now reference the reusable training-video library (each item points to a curated video plus required sets/repeats and optional supersets).
 - Daily tracking records completion of plan items, extra work, extra food, and water intake.

 ## Endpoint Reference